avaneev/prvhash/README.md

 `prvrng_test32()` implements the same technique, but with 32-bit hashes, for comparison purposes.

+On a side note, PRVHASH PRNG with 32-bit hashes, without external entropy injections: after 1.1 trillion iterations the internal pseudo-entropy was not lost.

 ## Description ##

 Here is the author's vision on how the core hash function works (in actuality,